 For an urban Sonoran Desert experience, you can’t beat Veterans Oasis Park in Chandler.
 The park has 4.5 miles of trails, including a paved walkway around the 5-acre community fishing lake that’s perfect for strollers, wheelchairs, and anyone who prefers walking on even surfaces.

 Twenty-five hundred feet of this paved route doubles as the solar system walk with 14 signs representing the sun, eight planets, dwarf planets, comets, and more.
 It’s a great opportunity to teach kids just how incredibly big our solar system is— every foot traveled on the walk represents 1.5 million miles in space.

 No need to limit yourself to the pavement, though.
 Dirt trails range further into the 113-acre park, meandering past the butterfly and hummingbird habitat, two elevated viewing areas, and a waterfall.

-Before you leave, stop by the park’s Environmental Education Center to learn more about the Sonoran desert and pick up a Southwestern souvenir, including books and native seeds, from the gift shop.
+Before you leave, stop by the park’s Chandler Nature Center to learn more about the Sonoran desert and pick up a Southwestern souvenir, including books and native seeds, from the gift shop.

 Paseo Vista Recreation Area

 - Address: 3850 S. McQueen Rd., Chandler, AZ 85286